blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Diagramming Linux Internals using Eraser.io.md

 	- Every distribution is opinionated in its own ways regarding how software is packaged.
 	- This has to do with how distributions originated with different sets of base software, requiring different names for the base packages, alongside their design decisions for maintaining packages and providing a certain experience to the users (such as naming development headers for a program as `pkg-devel` or `libpkg-dev`, or bundle them with `pkg`).
 	- So, every base distribution typically comes with their own **package format** and hence a **package installer** and **package manager**.
 	- A simple **package installer** would simply install the contents of a package file, provided it does not conflict with any installed packages.
-But a **package manager** would connect to the software repositories configured in the system and install any package and any missing dependen
+But a **package manager** would connect to the software repositories configured in the system and install any package and any missing dependencies as well.
+It would likely make use of the **package installer** to carry out the installations of packages received from the repository.
+	- The **package manager** will also have security systems in place to verify file integrity during transit, by signing the packages.

-OCI Containers
+- Sandboxes and Containers
+	- The native package managers in any system tend to package software in such a way that programs depend on other programs in the repository, mostly to reduce duplication, for storage efficiency reasons.
+	- Also, for this reason, specific releases of a distribution tend to package only one version of packages, which would be the latest version at the time of the distribution's release, and put the binaries of all programs in a single folder, and shared libraries in another folder, and so on.
+	- Since software is not installed in separate folders, we cannot have multiple versions of a package installed at the same time, as it would overwrite the files of the other version.
+This is generally not an issue as distributions package versions that are best suited for the user, however, for whatever reason, you may want to have a different version of certain software that what's packaged.
+	-

 ## Example
 ```